 In terms of research on ECD components, we sought to understand who conducts the research by gender, and the research institutions of the authors.
-We also assessed the extent of collaboration within and outside their countries to understand the opportunities researchers may have for networking.

 Overall, we identified a similar proportion of female and male researchers authoring the research outputs based on country-level searches (Figure 17).
 In some areas, notably responsive caregiving, play and education, a higher proportion of authors were women.
 By contrast, there was a slightly higher proportion of male authors in health.